 Another concern when relocating your office is proper lifting and moving technique.
 Employees may not be well-versed with proper lifting techniques or may have pre-existing injuries or disabilities, making it easy for injuries or re-injuries to take place.

-It is often best to hire properly trained movers to do the heavy lifting, but if that is not possible or they aren’t scheduled to come until after everything is packed, make sure your employees have the right materials on hand and that they receive training to help them avoid injury:
+It is often best to hire properly trained movers to do the heavy lifting, but if that is not possible or they aren’t scheduled to come until after everything is packed, make sure your employees have the right materials on hand for moving equipment safely and that they receive training to help them avoid injury:

 Select and have the right materials available, including: